Retention marketing | Guides

 Personalized marketing

 Happy customers are more likely to continue to purchase from you, and one way to do that is to make them feel like they’re your no.1 priority.
-If you’re presenting them with content that seems tailored to their needs, then it will make them feel like you’re devoting most of your resources to their needs.
+If you’re presenting them with content that seems tailored to their needs, then it'll make them feel like you’re devoting most of your resources to their needs.

 If you have the scope for an account-based marketing (ABM) model, this is pretty much what you’re doing already.
 But even if you don’t have the scope for that, or ABM’s simply not right for your industry, there are ways to do this.

-Properly segmenting your customer base is an extremely useful exercise, making it easy to target them with relevant content.
-You can utilize automation and machine-learning systems to make sure things like emails are populated with content that’s relevant to the customer while addressing them on a seeming one-to-one basis.
+You can utilize artificial intelligence (AI), automation, and machine-learning systems to make sure things like emails are populated with content that’s relevant to the customer while addressing them on a seeming one-to-one basis.

 This level of personalized content is tried, tested, and trusted by B2B marketers: 77% state it helps build better customer relationships.